 No attempt is or will be made to identify you or to use or disclose your personal information except where required under a law, for example, a law enforcement agency may exercise a warrant to inspect our service providers' logs.

 This website contains links to third party sites, both government and non-government.
-The Department of Communities is not responsible for the privacy or security practices or content of such websites.
+The Department of Communities, Child Safety and Disability Services is not responsible for the privacy or security practices or content of such websites.

 This is a Queensland Government website.
 Email correspondence sent to this site will be treated as a public record and will be retained as required by the Public Records Act 2002 and other relevant regulations.